Navinscribed/BruteBot/README.md

 pip3 install webbot
 ```

-3. Download Brutebot.py to your local directory.
+3. Download Brutebot.py to your local directory or fork and clone the repository to create a local copy on your computer.
 4. Place your password list file in the same directory as BruteBot.py.

 </br>